Wer-Wolf/libdeds/doc/algorithm.md

 #### Length value

-The length value starts with a number of zero bits (between 0 and 8), terminated by a one bit, which sginal the length of the following length value (in bits).
-For each length (0, 1, 2, 3, 4, 5, 6, 7,8), an offset needs to be applied (2, 3, 5, 9, 17, 33, 65, 129, 257).
+The length value starts with a number of zero bits (between 0 and 8), terminated by a one bit.
+This the base value, which determines the length of the next value (value length in bits = number of zero bits in base value).
+The sum of both values plus one forms the final length value.